 This desire feeds down to senior IT management, who, when tasked with delivering a solution that centralizes all of the company’s data in one place, start shaping a 3 to 5-year change program.

 We recently spoke to a European company that was exactly on this track.
-They laid the extensive and detailed groundwork to deliver a Serverless, Event Sourced, Event-Driven, Machine Learning Powered Data Lake, using Cloud Native technologies in 3.5 years.
+They laid the extensive and detailed groundwork to deliver a Serverless, Event Sourced, Event-Driven, Machine Learning Powered Data Lake, using Cloud Native technologies in three and a half years.

-Our first question to them was, what use cases are you designing this system for?
-This resulted in some soul searching, chatter with people glancing at each other, before a very vague “to improve our operations” came out.
+Our first question was, what use cases are you designing this system for?
+This resulted in some soul searching, and some chatter, followed by the very vague response of “to improve our operations” resounded.

-This is the big Data Lake trap: delivering an enormous change program without grounding your thinking invaluable business use cases for this technology.
+This is the big Data Lake trap: delivering an enormous change program without grounding your thinking.
+Let’s break down how to avoid getting stuck like this.

-To be successful, start with the question why, rather than what.
-That means business value, which should be the starting point for every engineering project.
-Create a list of the problems you would like to solve by creating a Data Lake.
+To be successful, start with the question of why, rather than what.
+That means identifying the business value, which should be the starting point for every engineering project.
+Create a list of the problems you would like to solve by creating the Data Lake.

 The key to a good quality use case list is ensuring that they’re definitive, close-ended, achievable, and self-describing.
 Doing this means you can take a use case and start to work on it almost immediately without spinning wheels with scope definition.

-Conversely, a bad use case would be something open-ended, weakly defined, and requiring scope effort.
+Conversely, an ineffective use case would be something open-ended, weakly defined, and requiring scope effort.
 For example, I want to reduce the time it takes to gather insights from my data.
 This is an admirable goal and a worthwhile strategic objective, but it’s not a use case because it is framed as an outcome and is not actionable.

-A good use case is the opposite of this and is tied to a specific business goal, specific business data, and has an actionable objective.
-For example, I want to correlate the number of times a customer purchases a particular category of product with the meta-customer information I have (like their age, demographics, nationality, income, etc.).
+A good use case is the opposite of this and is tied to a specific business goal, defined business data, and has an actionable objective.
+For example, I want to correlate the number of times a customer purchases a particular product category with the meta-customer information I have (like their age, demographics, nationality, income, etc.).

 There’s a remarkable difference between these two.
 The first is open-ended and weakly defined.
 The second is something that we can start work on right away because we know the data sources we need to access to begin work.